Easy-Systems/documentations/docusaurus/blog/community/meet-the-team.md

 > You can reach me over Discord (`the.melon`), on [GitHub](https://github.com/themelone2) or in case you need to contact our legal team over mail: [legal@easysystems.live](mailto:legal@easysystems.live).
 >
 > Cya in chat (～￣▽￣)～

-### Comet
-> Hello!
-> My name's Comet or Night!
-I am the **Community / Staff Manager here at EasySystems**.
-I'm 21 years old, currently residing in Lebanon where I'm studying to graduate with a Computer Science degree!

-#### Is there a book or a person who has particularly inspired you in your professional career?
-> My grandfather definitely.
-His work ethic has inspired me since day one in anything I do.
-Whether it's Discord work, IRL work, or university work.
-He has motivated me to work hard on what I love no matter what, and I'll make sure to live by these words until I retire.

-#### Anything you want to tell the community?
-> I want to thank you all for your continuous support.
-You've all helped us and motivated us to continue expanding on this project, and we've been the furthest we've ever been and it would've never happened without your support!

----

 ## CX Support & Moderation
 _They are engaged in assisting and moderating the customer experience, including interacting with customers and ensuring a positive customer experience._